xuanz20/recovery-test/README.md

 ### 90%read, 10%update, RDB on:
 ![90%read_10%update_RDB](https://github.com/xuanz20/recovery-test/blob/main/result/90%25read_10%25update_RDB.png?raw=true)

-We crash the redis server at 30 secs, 1 min, 2 min and 4 min.
+We crash the redis server at 1 min, 2 min and 4 min.

 ## Conclusions:

 + The recovery time is close to warm-up time, which is quite long(about 200 seconds).

 + The experiment result is more stable with 90% read, 10% update than 50% read, 50% update.

++ With RDB on, the performance drop comes mainly from the black out time, and the recovery performance is high.

 ## Week Plan: